Jaguar XJ (X308): XJR

 The XJR is powered by the supercharged version of the 4.0 L V8.
-It is also equipped with sport suspension, wider wheels and tyres, and matte-black exterior window trim (except in the US market, where the XJR was given chrome window frames and rain gutters.)
-Like the Sport model, the XJR has a body-coloured radiator grille surround, but with a stainless-steel mesh insert rather than the normal vanes.
-Other exterior touches include the "XJR" rear badging and larger exhaust outlets.
+It is also equipped with sport suspension, wider wheels and tyres, and matte-black exterior window trim, except in the United States market, where the XJR was given chrome window frames and rain gutters.
+Like the Sport model, the XJR has a body-coloured radiator grille surround; it is with a stainless-steel mesh insert rather than the normal vanes.
+Other exterior touches include the XJR rear badging and larger exhaust outlets.